 The Belt and Road Initiative (BRI): Reshaping the Global Value Chain

-The Europrean Movement International, ACCA (the association of Chartered Certified Accountants), the EU-Asia Centre, and UEAPME are delighted to invite you to their multi-stakeholder conference on The Belt and Road Initiative (BRI): Reshaping the Global Value Chain, to discuss the implications of China’s initiative to link Asia and Europe together via new large-scale infrastructure projects in Central Asia, the Middle East, Africa and the Balkans.
+The Europrean Movement International, ACCA (the association of Chartered Certified Accountants), the EU-Asia Centre, and UEAPME held a multi-stakeholder conference on The Belt and Road Initiative (BRI): Reshaping the Global Value Chain, to discuss the implications of China’s initiative to link Asia and Europe together via new large-scale infrastructure projects in Central Asia, the Middle East, Africa and the Balkans.